-From Dan on September 10th, 2008 in Green Remodeling
+From Dean Dowd on September 10, 2008 in Green Remodeling

 After writing oodles of remodeling recommendations regarding Energy Star products, I was rather nonplussed when I read some recent reports regarding the label.
 And not just any label, the nation’s most widely used and accepted source for eco-friendly advice.
 It turns out much of the criticism revolves around outdated, unchecked, or irrelevant testing.

 According to the Blueprint for Financial Prosperity, Energy Star labels simply cannot be trusted for some products.
 TVs, VCRs, computers, and air conditioners are among them.
 Televisions, for example, are rated by how much energy is used when they are turned off.
 Other items, such as dryers, water heaters, and ovens, carry the label but are not actually regulated.
 On the other hand, you can trust the label for dishwashers, refrigerators, freezers, and washing machines…according to this article.
 Inconsistency is the main problem here.

 Then I read an interesting article by Consumer Reports.
 It goes a step further, bringing into question even big items such as refrigerators.
 According to their report, the Department of Energy’s testing is not reflective of how the appliances will be used at home.
 For instance, the DOE requires that ice-makers on refrigerators are turned off during testing.
 This drastically reduces the appliance’s cooling load and, subsequently, its energy consumption; but no one is going to use the fridge at home in such a manner.
 During their own testing, Consumer Reports found that certain refrigerators used nearly double the annual electricity than what they were rated and Energy-Star-labeled for.

 Essentially, CR found three main problems with the Energy Star label: